 ASU School of Art has several galleries with regularly scheduled exhibits of student work .
 Many studios and programs of the School moved to Grant Street Studios in downtown Phoenix at 605 E. Grant

 Art Media+Engineering AME Digital Arts Ranch corner of Myrtle and University

 Virginia G. Piper Center for Creative Writing (ASU Tempe) readings, workshops (480) 965-6018

 Interdisciplinary Arts and Performance (IAP) program in the New College of Interdisciplinary Arts and Sciencesat ASU West.

-UA Presents at University of Arizona Tucson (520) 621-3341 (90 minute by car from Tempe)
+UA Presents at University of Arizona Tucson (520) 621-3341 (90 minutes by car from Tempe)

-Borderlands Theater, Tucson (90 minute by car from Tempe)
+Borderlands Theater, Tucson (90 minutes by car from Tempe)

-Scottsdale Center for the Arts480-994-ARTS, includes: Scottsdale Center for Performing Arts: 50% off student rush discount tickets 72 hours in advance—unless performance is selling out.
+Scottsdale Center for the Arts 480-994-ARTS, includes: Scottsdale Center for Performing Arts (SCPA): 50% off student rush discount tickets 72 hours in advance—unless performance is selling out.
 Scottsdale Museum of Contemporary Art (SMOCA) free on Thursdays 10-8 and Fri/Sat evenings and especially check out SMOCA LOUNGE

 Theatre Artists Studio in Paradise Valley supported and operated by member artists.
 4848 East Cactus Road, Suite 406 (602) 765-0120

 Arizona Theatre Company presents in Phoenix and Tucson Student tickets always $10 with ID!